 As the Fall season emerges, we will begin to see influencer content display a shift to reflect the new season.
 Previously, the focus during this season has been pre-holiday, fall fashion, and winter-related sponsored content.
-In 2020, we have seen trends reflect virtual, unfiltered content which provides a holistic view of both current events and social views.
+In 2020, we have seen trends reflect virtual, unfiltered content that provides a holistic view of both current events and social views.
 Fall of 2020 will provide intersectionality between seasonal norms and the much talked about ‘new norm’.
-Here are some top trends we are predicting for Fall.
+Here are some of the top influencer marketing trends we are predicting for Fall.

 Back to School Campaigns on TikTok